youjiangxu/seqvlad-pytorch/README.md

 ### TSN Pretrained Model

-**For the Flow stream, we utilize the tsn pretrained model to initialize our model.** Thus, we release the pretrained tsn models to easily reprodct our method.
+**For the Flow stream, we utilize the tsn pretrained model to initialize our model.** Thus, we release the pretrained tsn models to reproduct our method easily.
 The pretrained models are released as follows: (the model is reimplement by us, not official model.
 But the performance is comparable.)

 | Model  | Modality | Split | Link                                                         |
 | ------ | -------- | ----- | ------------------------------------------------------------ |